adap/flower/baselines/fedbn/README.md

 # increase the number of clients like this (note this should be a multiple
 # of the number of dataset you involve in the experiment -- 5 by default)
-# this means that without changing other hyperparemeters, you can only have
+# this means that without changing other hyperparameters, you can only have
 # either 5,10,15,20,25,30,35,40,45 or 50 clients
 python -m fedbn.main num_clients=20